DIY Garage Workstation Makeover

 ✨ The fresh coat instantly made the garage feel brighter, cleaner, and more open — one of the easiest DIY garage updates you can do.

-Step 4: Install Cabinets for Hidden Storage
+Step 4: Install Base Cabinets for Hidden Storage

-Screwed the cabinets together through the face frames
+Screwed the cabinets together through the face frames so they function as one continuous unit

 Step 5: Build a Custom Countertop